 Based on the identified forest strata, Activity data on land use changes were assigned to each REDD+ activity to allow calculation of area change.
 A matrix was prepared to facilitate assigning the REDD+ activities to the different land use transitions, identify the specific areas of transition, with their specific Emission Factors and facilitate calculation of the overall emissions.
-The matrix below (Table 3) provides an explanation how each REDD+ Activities will be accounted for while setting the FRL.
+The matrix below (Table3) provides an explanation how each REDD+ Activities will be accounted for while setting the FRL.
 This information is summarized below

-- Deforestation is conversion of Forests to Non forests in all canopy classes of Montane/Western Rain forest, Coastal and mangrove forests and Dryland forests and is indicated by Red colour - Degradation is conversion of a forest from a higher canopy class to a lower canopy class for all forests in the strata/ecozones of Montane/Western Rain forests, Coastal and mangrove forests and Dryland forests and is indicated by yellow colour - 3.
-Enhancement of Carbon stocks is the conversion of Non forests into forests (afforestation and reforestation) and the improvement of forests from a lower canopy class to a higher canopy class in the strata/ecozones of Montane/Western Rain forests, Coastal and mangrove forests and Dryland forests and is indicated by green colour. - 4.
-Sustainable management of forests is the conversion of non-forests into forests and sustainable harvesting (forests into non forests) in public plantation forest areas managed by Kenya Forest Service (KFS) and is indicated by blue colour.
-This aims at reducing backlogs by replanting and increasing productivity of the public plantation forests. - 5.
-Forestlands remaining forestland in the strata/ecozones of Montane/Western Rain forests, Coastal and mangrove forests, Dryland forests and Public Plantation Forests, which were mapped with a canopy remaining in the same canopy level in the two mapping years (e.g. 2002 and 2006) do not imply any carbon stock changes and have not been assigned any colour. - 6.
+- Deforestation is conversion of Forests to Non forests in all canopy classes of Montane&Western Rain forest, Coastal and mangrove forests and Dryland forests and is indicated by Red colour - 2.
+Degradation is conversion of a forest from a higher canopy class to a lower canopy class for all forests in the strata/ecozones of Montane&Western Rain forests, Coastal and mangrove forests and Dryland forests and is indicated by yellow colour - 3.
+Enhancement of Carbon stocks is the conversion of Non forests into forests (afforestation and reforestation) and the improvement of forests from a lower canopy class to a higher canopy class in the strata/ecozones of Montane&Western Rain forests, Coastal and mangrove forests and Dryland forests and is indicated by green colour. - 4.
+Sustainable management of forests is the conversion of non-forests into forests and sustainable harvesting (forests into non forests) in Public Plantation forest areas managed by Kenya Forest Service (KFS) and is indicated by blue colour.
+This aims at reducing backlogs by replanting and increasing productivity of the public plantation forests.
+Therefore harvesting of trees in this strata is also described as sustainable management of forests. - 5.
+Forestlands remaining forestland in the strata/ecozones of Montane&Western Rain forests, Coastal and mangrove forests andDryland forests, which were mapped with a canopy remaining in the same canopy level in the two mapping years (e.g. 2002 and 2006) do not imply any carbon stock changes and have not been assigned any colour. - 6.
 Conversions among non-forests e.g. cropland converted to wetland do not imply any emissions and have not been assigned any colour.